Nicolepcx/Oxford_multi_agent_investment_analysis/README.md

 - `lats_advice.ipynb`: This is the notebook shown during the talk for creating LATS.
 - `Oxford_LangGraph_multi_agents_investment_analysis.ipynb`: This is the notebook to create a multi-agent investment report with LangGraph.
-- `Chat_with_data.ipynb`: This is a simple example how to interact with your CSV files in plotting graphs etc
 - `Oxford_langgraph_multiturn_conversation.ipynb`: Multi-turn Human-in-the-Loop conversation with LangGraph